 As I started to slip off into “la la land” and think about his future life, I began to doodle his name inside my journal.
 With each new font and color that I used, I thought long and hard about his name.
-For years I always had my heart set on the name Elijah Scott for a boy and Tenlee Leona for a girl; but if you have read “Our Story” then you are aware that in May 2012, after many failed fertility treatments (due to PCOS and poor egg quality), I heard God speak to my heart and promise me a son.
+For years, I always had my heart set on the name Elijah Scott for a boy and Tenlee Leona for a girl; but if you have read “Our Story” then you are aware that in May 2012, after many failed fertility treatments (due to PCOS and poor egg quality), I heard God speak to my heart the promise of a son.
 Within that promise, I even heard Him give me a name.
 His name wouldn’t be Elijah or any of the other “second” place names I had on reserve, but instead he would be called Josiah.

-So today, in honor of Josiah Day, I am privileged to have Evangeline Colbert, author of one of my favorite devotions, “A Seed of Hope” guest post for me on the significance and power of names.
+In honor of Josiah Day, I am privileged to have Evangeline Colbert, author of one of my favorite devotions, “A Seed of Hope” guest post for me on the significance and power of names.

 “A good name is more desirable than great riches…” (Proverbs 22:1)